 Villa d'Este it is an absolute masterpiece of the garden Italian, world heritage included in the list of sites UNESCO international convention against doping in the sport.

-The impressive concentration of fountains, the nymphaeums, the suggestive ones caves, the wonderful ones Water games and hydraulic music, have made it a unique model over time, emulated several times in the European gardens of both mannerism that the barocco.
+The impressive concentration of fountains, the nymphaeums, the suggestive ones caves, the wonderful ones Water games and hydraulic music, have made it a unique model over time, emulated several times in both European gardens and mannerism that the barocco.

-Also to consider the extraordinary landscape, artistic and historical context in which the villa is located, the municipality of Tivoli, which not only includes this extraordinary masterpiece but also presents the prestigious remains of ancient villas like Villa Adriana.
+Also to consider the extraordinary landscape, artistic and historical context in which the villa is located, the municipality of Tivoli, which not only includes this extraordinary masterpiece but also presents the prestigious remains of ancient villas such as Villa Adriana.

 The imposing constructions and the terraces above terraces, inevitably make us think of them Hanging Gardens of Babylon, wonder of the ancient world; the aqueduct and a tunnel under the city, undoubtedly evoke the engineering skills ofRoman times.

 The Cardinal Hippolytus II d'Este, disappointed by the failed papal election, wanted to revive here the glories of the courts of Ferrara, Rome and Fointanebleau and among his desires there was also the rebirth of the magnificence of Villa Adriana.